-Ecommerce companies from all around the world put most of their efforts into fulfilling the expectations of their most loyal customers, who buy maybe 5+ times from their store.
-However, even though that’s a smart thing to do, i.e. focusing on customer retention along with customer acquisition, when we analyse the ecommerce customer lifecycle, this segment is rarely above the 20% of ecommerce companies’ client base.
-The much more common customers do buy only once or twice within that 12 months period.
+E-commerce companies from all around the world but most of their efforts into fulfilling the expectations of their most loyal customers, who buy maybe 5+ times from their store.
+However, even though that’s a smart thing to do, i.e. focusing on customer retention along with customer acquisition when we analyze the e-commerce customer lifecycle, this segment is rarely above the 20% of e-commerce companies’ client base.
+The much more common customers do buy only once or twice within those 12 months.

 In our blog post today, we’ll go through a few strategies to help you to convert those less regular customers that shopped from your store this holiday season, into loyal ones.

 In short, communicate as much as you can, and where ever you can.
-In ecommerce, there are so many ignored touchpoints, like the package as we said above.
-So, think through your shopping journey, and make sure that you are able to communicate with your shoppers with good vibes.
+In e-commerce, there are so many ignored touchpoints, like the package as we said above.
+So, think through your shopping journey, and make sure that you can communicate with your shoppers with good vibes.

-Well, the holiday season surely comes with the harsh burden of returns, which really costs a lot to ecommerce companies of all sizes.
-And due to its costs, and all other negative aspects, it’s often times regarded as an hassle to be got rid of, as soon as possible.
+Well, the holiday season surely comes with the harsh burden of returns, which costs a lot to e-commerce companies of all sizes.
+And due to its costs and all other negative aspects, it’s oftentimes regarded as a hassle to be got rid of, as soon as possible.

-However, actually, returns are another touchpoint hidden in the ecommerce customer journey, and as it’s the case with other touchpoints, ecommerce companies may regard it as an engagement opportunity as well.
+However, returns are another touchpoint hidden in the e-commerce customer journey, and as it’s the case with other touchpoints, e-commerce companies may regard it as an engagement opportunity as well.

 In short, it’s important to keep in mind that, your customers do not have static positions in their lifecycles.
 You can alter their states by communicating with them through all potential channels, engaging with them to be remembered nicely – even in negative circumstances like returns.